 - 1. Public access provisions should be incorporated into all private and public developments.
 Exceptions may be considered for the following types of uses: - a.
-A single family residence. - b.
-An individual multi-family structure containing four (4) or fewer dwelling units; and - c.
-Where deemed inappropriate by the Director. - 2.
-Development uses and activities on or near the shoreline should not impair or detract from the public's visual or physical access to the water.
+A single family residence; - b.
+An individual multi-family structure containing more than four (4) dwelling units; and/or c.
+Where deemed inappropriate by the Director.

-- 3. Public access to the shoreline should be sensitive to the unique characteristics of the shoreline and should preserve the natural character and quality of the environment and adjacent wetlands, public access should assure no net loss of ecological functions. - Where appropriate, water-oriented public access should be provided as close as possible to the water's edge without adversely affecting a sensitive environment. - 5.
+- 2. Development uses and activities on or near the shoreline should not impair or detract from the public's visual or physical access to the water. - 3.
+Public access to the shoreline should be sensitive to the unique characteristics of the shoreline and should preserve the natural character and quality of the environment and adjacent wetlands, public access should assure no net loss of ecological functions. - 4.
+Where appropriate, water-oriented public access should be provided as close as possible to the water's edge without adversely affecting a sensitive environment. - 5.
 Except for access to the water, the preferred location for placement of public access trails is as close to the furthest landward edge of the native vegetation zone as practical.
-Public access facilities should provide auxiliary facilities, such as parking and sanitation facilities, when appropriate, and should be designed for accessibility by handicapped and physically impaired persons.
+Public access facilities should provide auxiliary facilities, such as parking and sanitation facilities, when appropriate, and shall be designed for accessibility by people with disabilities.
 Publicly owned shorelines should be limited to water-dependent or public recreation uses, otherwise such shorelines should remain protected open space. - 6.
-Shoreline areas that hold unique value for public enjoyment should be purchased for public use, and public access area should be of sufficient size to allow passage and allow the visitor to stop, linger, and contemplate the setting. - 7.
-Public access afforded by shoreline street ends should be preserved, maintained, and enhanced. - 8.
+Public access afforded by public right of way street ends adjacent to the shoreline should be preserved, maintained, and enhanced. - 7.
 Public access should be designed to provide for public safety and to minimize potential impacts to private property and individual privacy.
-This may include providing a physical separation to reinforce the distinction between public and private space, achieved by providing adequate space, through screening with landscape planting or fences, or other means. - 9.
+This may include providing a physical separation to reinforce the distinction between public and private space, providing adequate space, through screening with landscape planting or fences, or other means. - 8.
 Public views from the shoreline upland areas should be enhanced and preserved.
-Enhancement of views should not be construed to mean excess removal of vegetation that partially impairs views. - 10.
-Public access facilities should be constructed of environmentally friendly materials and support healthy natural processes, whenever financially feasible and possible. - 11.
-Public access facilities should be maintained to provide a clean and safe experience and protect the environment.
+Enhancement of views should not be construed to mean excess removal of vegetation that partially impairs views. - 9.
+Public access facilities should be constructed of environmentally friendly materials and support healthy natural processes, whenever financially feasible and possible. - 10.
+Public access facilities should be maintained to provide a clean, safe experience, and to protect the environment.